Runware/sdk-python/README.md

 ### Inferencing Video Models

 To inference Video Generation Models in the Runware SDK, you can use a class `IVideoInference`.
 Almost every video model support its own providerSettings: `IMinimaxProviderSettings`, `IBytedanceProviderSettings`, `IGoogleProviderSettings`, `IKlingAIProviderSettings`.
-More examples are in examples/video
+More examples can be found in examples/video.

 Here's the example of i2v Veo3: